How to Restrict WordPress Content to Paid Members

 Your content protection rule is now live!

-Anyone who isn’t an active subscriber to your selected Membership Plans won’t be able to view the content you select to restrict.
+Anyone who isn’t an active subscriber to your selected membership plans won’t be able to view the WordPress content you’ve chosen to restrict.

 How To Create Coupons

-Now that you’ve set up your membership website, it’s time to get your first couple of members.
+Now that you’ve set up your membership website, it’s time to get the first couple of paid members to your WordPress membership website

 An easy way to entice people to sign up for your membership plans is to offer them a discount coupon.
 Lucky for you, ProfilePress provides an easy way to create discount coupons for your membership plans.